-Below are just few of my opinions on practicing plays, stretching before practice, and warm up.
+Below are just a few of my opinions on practicing plays, stretching before practice, and warm-up.

 When approaching a practice, you can have a few different philosophies.